spiral/docs/docs/en/stempler/advanced.md

 </block:content>
 ```

-In both cases the produced HTML:
+In both cases, the produced HTML is:

 ```html
 <body class="default">